ColinDuquesnoy/MellowPlayer/README.rst

 Status
 ------

-This software is not even in alpha.
+This software is under heavy development.
+Some parts of the GUI and some features have not been implemented yet but you can already use it on linux and connect to the Grooveshark service.

-The following features are working:
+The following features are already working:

   - grooveshark integration
   - cookies management